lanukim/lanukim.github.io/index.md

 * Search Engines Impact on How Scientists Cite.
 Metascience research grant funded by Fetzer Franklin Fund. _Principal Investigator_.
 * Echo Chambers in Science?
 The Impact of Academic Recommender Systems on the Dissemination of Scientific Knowledge.
 NSF Grant ID: 1735194. _Research Assistant_.
 [Link](https://nsf.gov/awardsearch/showAward?AWD_ID=1735194&HistoricalAwards=false)

-## Agenda on teaching and research
+## Agenda on Teaching and Research
 As a sociology Ph.D. participating in multiple projects rooted in big data and computational methods, I present three elements of my agenda that I bring to my teaching and research.

 1. I believe the future of scholarship lies in interdisciplinary research.
 From my academic experience, I recognize that advances in data science have the potential to unlock enormous opportunities that will require both excellent data management/analysis expertise and the ability to ask key research questions.
 Thus, one primary motivation for my work lies in fully exploring these research opportunities.